-In both cases, the second dose should be given five years after the first dose.
+If the patient is less than 65 years old and has received PPSV23, the second dose should be given 5 years after the first dose.

 - Adults ages 19-64 who smoke or have asthma

-- Anyone ages 2-64 who has a long-term health problem such as heart or lung disease, diabetes, sickle cell disease, alcoholism, cirrhosis, leaks of cerebrospinal fluid or cochlear implant.
+- Anyone ages 2-64 who has a long-term health problem such as heart or lung disease, diabetes, sickle cell disease, alcoholism, cirrhosis, cerebrospinal fluid leaks or cochlear implant.

 - Anyone ages 2-64 who is taking a drug or treatment that lowers the body's resistance to infection, such as long-term steroids, certain cancer drugs, or radiation therapy.

-Anyone who has ever had a life-threatening allergic reaction to pneumonia or to any component of the vaccine should not get another dose.
+Anyone who has ever had a life-threatening allergic reaction to the pneumococcal vaccine or to any component of the vaccine should not get another dose.
 Tell your provider if you have any severe allergies.